Skurfz/cuesmash/README.md

 [Sample plist](https://gist.github.com/alexfish/7505037)

-calasmash will update the port and url values before launching the application, your iOS application will need to use the plist values when running it's calabash-ios target.
+cuesmash will update the port and url values before launching the application, your iOS application will need to use the plist values when running it's calabash-ios target.

 You can then use a method along these lines to get the url in the iOS application when running the calabash target and direct any API requests to the url.